CSS circle examples

 Build HTML CSS projects

-There are two things that are important to make a circle in HTML CSS.
-First, you need to specify the exact same width & height for the HTML element.
-Second, you have to assign a 50% border-radius.
+Two things are important when making a circle in HTML CSS.
+First, you need to specify the same width & height for the HTML element.
+Second, you have to assign a 50% border radius.
+I have you a couple of examples and showed how you can create a perfect circle using CSS.